tonysm/bootcamp.turbo-laravel.com/resources/docs/broadcasting.md

 ];
 ```

-Now, since we're using Importmap Laravel, we need to expose the JS Pusher keys to our frontend somehow (normally could reach for them using `import.meta.VITE_*`, but we don't have a build compilation step here.)
+Now, since we're using Importmap Laravel, we need to expose the JS Pusher keys to our frontend somehow (in a Vite setup we could reach for them using `import.meta.VITE_*`, but we don't have a build compilation step here.)

-For that reason, we're gonna add some meta tags to our `app.blade.php` layout file that will expose those configs for our JS frontend:
+For that reason, we're gonna add some meta tags to our `app.blade.php` and `guest.blade.php` layouts that will expose those configs for our JS frontend:

 ```blade filename="resources/views/layouts/app.blade.php"
 <!DOCTYPE html>